umams2002/pyplot/README.md

 # Matplotlib and pyplot

 Complete the tasks in the Python Notebook in this repository.
-To be submitted for credit, all changes must be committed and pushed to this repository (do not create your own repository).
+To be submitted for credit, all changes must be committed and pushed to this repository (do not create your own repository unless instructed to on the course website).

 ## Rubric